 National Bank.
 One of the first house guests was brother

 James, a United States Senator.
+It is now the Center for Women.
 A few doors down is the:

 (3) R. MOREY HOUSE(1905), 315 Hyde